 Lower Returns in Money Market

-While not a direct penalty, another consequence of moving funds from a stock or bond mutual fund into a money market fund -- even if it is still within an IRA account -- is that a money market typically has a lower rate of return.
-At the time of publication, the interest rate for money market funds was less than 1 percent, even for money market investments of more than $100,000.
+While not a direct penalty, another consequence of moving funds from a stock or bond mutual fund into a money market fund – even if it is still within an IRA account – is that a money market typically has a lower rate of return.
+At the time of publication, the interest rate for money market funds was less than half of a percent, even for money market investments of more than $100,000.
 Other investment options have an average rate of return around 8 percent per year.

 Based in Pennsylvania, Emily Weller has been writing professionally since 2007, when she began writing theater reviews Off-Off Broadway productions.
 Since then, she has written for TheNest, ModernMom and Rhode Island Home and Design magazine, among others.
 Weller attended CUNY/Brooklyn college and Temple University.